iennae/hadoop-tutorials/Sandbox/T01_Hello_World_An_Overview_with_HCatalog_Hive_and_Pig.md

 ### Summary

-Now we have a complete script that computes the average volume of IBM stock.
-You can download the results by clicking on the green download icon above the green box.
+Now we have a complete script that computes the average volume of IBM stock from our data set.
+You can also download the results by clicking on the green download icon above the green box.

 [![Answer](./images/tutorial-1/answer.jpeg)](./images/tutorial-1/answer.jpeg)

-If you look at what our script has done, you see in Line 5 we:
+This script:

--   Pulled in the data from our table using HCatalog, we took advantage that HCatalog provided us with location and schema information, if that needs to change in the future we would not have to rewrite our script.
+-   Pulled in the data from our table using HCatalog.
+We took advantage that HCatalog provided us with location and schema information.
+If that changes in the future we will not have to rewrite our script.
--   Pig then went through all the rows in the table and discarded the ones where the stock\_symbol field is not IBM
+-   Filtered all the rows in the table and discarded the ones where the stock\_symbol field is not IBM.
--   Then an index was built for the remaining records
+-   Grouped the remaining rows.
--   The average of stock\_volume was calculated on the records
+-   Calculated the average of stock\_volume on the records.

-We did it with 5 lines of Pig script code!